 - 3 garlic cloves

 - 1-2 cups stock (I used chicken stock)

 - 1/2 teaspoon Mexican oregano (optional)

-Combine well and then use your hands to form meatballs that are approximately 1 inch wide.
-Keeping you hands wet will help if the mixture is sticky.
+- Combine well and then use your hands to form meatballs that are approximately 1 inch wide.
+Keeping your hands wet will help if the mixture is sticky.

 You might also like our Baja Fish Tacos.

 Our latest post is on the Art of Seasoning Food.